 - "Crispy Critters" has become a part of the (American) English vernacular, meaning something (or someone) that's been burned to a crisp.
 You could bomb a football stadium and not hit twenty people who remember Crispy Critters cereal (a short-lived animal cracker-like concotion).

 - The line "So round!
 So firm!
-So fully packed!" was a slogan from radio ads for Lucky Strike cigarettes back in the '40's, but it then got picked up by radio personalities and Looney Tunes characters like Pepé Le Pew for describing members of the fairer sex.
+So fully packed!
+So free and easy on the draw!" was a slogan from radio ads for Lucky Strike cigarettes back in the '40's, but it then got picked up by radio personalities and Looney Tunes characters like Pepé Le Pew for describing members of the fairer sex.
 Most Looney Tunes fans today can tell it's a '40's cultural reference, but few would know what it's from.

 - Coca-Cola's "I'd Like To Teach The World To Sing," which was for four weeks in 1971 the #1 single in the U.K..